aecyia/NewWorld/README.md

 ## datasheets

 + extracted using a python program
-+ in .datasheet format
++ .datasheet

 ## datasheets_json

 + extracted using a python program
-+ in .json format
++ datasheets in .json
++ not formatted
++ to format
+	1. download & open file in a text editor
+	2. ctrl + f (FIND): ,
+	3. find all commas & mass edit
+	4. RIGHT> ENTER ENTER BACKSPACE

 ## localization